My Crash Course to Japanese Futon Care

 Air Your Futon

-The most important thing you can do to maintain your futon is to dry it outside regularly.
+The most important thing you is to dry your futon outside regularly.
 Airing out your futon should be on your regular chore list.

 Why is it important to air out a Japanese futon?
 As I’ve been told many times by Japanese friends, co-workers, and even people I barely know, you sweat at least one liter of water a night.
 If this only meant that my futon was going to be mildly moist, I could probably live with it.
 However, with moisture comes two terrible, awful “bedmates”: